NGaroufi/diaphyses_sorting-function/README.md

 This will open a window of the working directory, where the user can choose the CSV file containing the measurements.
 The function will then display a message reporting the number of samples from the data file.
 The results of the analysis are saved in .csv files:
 1. regarding the 5 top predictions for each sample when utilizing only the predictions from the 20% and the 80% cross-sections
-2. regarding the sample statistics (sample size, definite matches, number of excluded pairs, True Negative Rate, number of false negatives)
+2. regarding the sample statistics (sample size, definite matches, number of excluded pairs, True Negative Rate, number of false negatives) for known datasets
 3. regarding the sorted pairs (definite matches)
 4. regarding the plausible pairs